spinamp/spindexer/docs/basic_integration_guide.md

 - more custom and non-standard the contract, the more likely for the scope to grow
 - when metadata for the NFT is difficult to restructure, non-standard, or entirely custom to incorporate, the greater the scope of work

+It is also important to know what to expect after the integration is complete, so try jot down the number of tracks that are expected to be added to the Spindexer.

 ---

 ## Appendix: Exploring & Collecting Details Hints + FAQ